These 9 alternatives to Garage Shield are among the first objections that people may have when considering the product:

 Lock your Door:

+Think about how a garage door lock works—mostly manual, right?
 Most people prefer to use remotes for garage doors when leaving or arriving, especially on rainy days.
 If you don’t use a remote, then you don’t need an automatic garage door opener in the first place.
 If you have a remote, then you have an automatic opener and should consider the Garage Shield for only $19.95.

 up a tremendous amount of resources